Process and methods

 If several possible interventions are being considered, it is useful to include the committee's discussion of the relative position of an intervention in a care pathway or service model, based on cost effectiveness.

 Sometimes when there is no evidence directly relevant to a specific population or setting, indirect evidence from other populations or settings may be considered.
 For example, a review of systems for managing medicines in care homes for people with dementia may identify good practice that is relevant in other care home settings.
 The use of indirect evidence must be considered carefully by the committee, with explicit consideration of the features of the condition or interventions that allow extrapolation to a different context or population.
 This also applies when extrapolating findings from evidence in different care settings (for example, between primary and secondary care).
 The committee should consider and document any similarities in case mix, staffing, facilities and processes, and any limitations.

 The committee should also judge to what extent it will be feasible to put the recommendations into practice.
-They can use expert oral or written testimony, the experience of committee members or results from other approaches (see chapter 10 and appendix B) if these have been used.
+They can use expert oral or written testimony, the experience of committee members or results from other approaches (see the chapter on the validation process for draft guidelines, and dealing with stakeholder comments and the appendix on approaches to additional consultation) if these have been used.
 They may also be able to draw on qualitative studies or other forms of evidence relating to organisational and political processes where appropriate.

 The committee should consider the extent of change in practice that will be needed to implement a recommendation, staff training needs, policy levers and funding streams, and the possible need for carefully controlled implementation with, for example, training programmes.
 This should be documented in the guideline and in any resources to support implementation.

 The committee should consider whether it is possible to anticipate effect sizes at the population level, if this is appropriate for the topic.
 If this is the case, it is important to consider effect sizes along the whole causal chain, not just at the endpoints.